Fact-checked by the Smart Insurance 101 editorial team

 Prevention Strategies

 Enabling automatic bank draft payments eliminates the most common lapse trigger at no cost.
 Setting a calendar reminder 30 days before your policy expiration date gives you time to shop, compare, and bind a new policy before the old one expires.
-If affordability is the issue, these nine strategies to reduce your auto insurance costs can help you maintain continuous coverage without overextending your budget.
+These nine strategies to reduce your auto insurance costs can help you maintain continuous coverage without overextending your budget.

-If you have recently experienced a lapse and are rebuilding your coverage history, understanding all the fundamentals of car insurance can help you make smarter decisions going forward.
+After a lapse, understanding all the fundamentals of car insurance can help you make smarter decisions going forward.

 How Do You Recover From a Car Insurance Coverage Lapse?